 <button kendoButton (click)="onClick()">Button</button>

-IN the typescript component, added binding method.
+In the typescript component, added binding method.

 @Component({